Religion in Mauritius: Hinduism

 Hinduism originally came to Mauritius mainly through Indians who worked as indentured labourers on the island following the abolition of slavery.
-Today, Hinduism is a major religion in Mauritius, representing 48.54% of the total population of the country according to the 2011 census carried out by Statistics Mauritius.
+Today, Hinduism is a major religion in Mauritius, representing 47.81% of the total population of the country according to the 2022 census carried out by Statistics Mauritius.
 This makes Mauritius the country having the highest percentage of Hindus in Africa and third highest percentage of Hindus in the world after Nepal and India, respectively.

-One of the biggest festivals on the island is Maha Shivaratri, or the 'Great Night of Siva'.
-During this annual Hindu celebration, which takes place in the months of February and March, four to nine days of ceremony and fasting lead up to an all-night vigil of Siva worship and Ganesha worship.
+One of the biggest festivals on the island is "Maha Shivaratri", or the Great Night of Shiva.
+During this annual Hindu celebration, which takes place in the months of February and March, four to nine days of ceremony and fasting lead up to an all-night vigil of Shiva's and Ganesha's worship.

 Hanuman, Ganga and Shiva statue under construction in the background at Ganga Talao.